Electrical-Extrusion/sprint-4/Objective 5 - Port Numbers.md

 ## I Do

 A port is a destination endpoint for data being transported by TCP or UDP.
+Sometimes, port numbers are refered to as "logical addresses," because they represent a location for travelling data.
 At any one time, a device will be running many different tasks.
 That's why an IP address alone is not sufficient to direct packets where they need to go.

 The IP/port relationship is best explained with an anaology.
 If an IP address represents the street name and city, a port represents the actual house number.
 Using the wrong port number is like trying to visit your parent's house, by ringing your childhood best friends' doorbell.
 You'd be close to where you needed to be, but your parents would never know you were looking for them!
 (Unless your childhood best friend called them, but computers don't do that!).